 Whether you’re looking to start a pension for yourself or for a child, our pension calculators can show you what the pension pot could provide at the selected retirement date.

 You should consider investing as much as you can afford as early as possible.
 Saving into a pension plan allows you to take advantage of the tax relief offered by the Government.
 For example, if you are a basic rate taxpayer, for every £80 you contribute, £100 is actually invested into your or your child’s pension (£80 divided by 0.80 = £100).
 Higher and additional rate taxpayers can claim even more tax relief.

 - These calculators use the Government's maximum permitted annual management charge for Stakeholder pensions, which is currently 1.5% a year of the value of the pot for the first 10 years of the plan and 1.0% a year after that.

-- The value of tax relief depends on your child's individual circumstances and is subject to change.
+- The value of tax relief depends on individual circumstances and is subject to change.

-- The value of the units that make up their fund can fall as well as rise, so the value of their fund is not guaranteed.
+- The value of investments can go down as well as up, so the value of the pension pot is not guaranteed.